I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsiop/ns-iscsiop-_removepersistentlogin_in.md

 ms.assetid : 94dc7a87-83a0-419d-914c-008d797fec87
 ms.author : windowsdriverdev
 ms.date : 1/10/2018
-ms.keywords : _RemovePersistentLogin_IN, *PRemovePersistentLogin_IN, RemovePersistentLogin_IN
+ms.keywords : iscsiop/RemovePersistentLogin_IN, RemovePersistentLogin_IN, PRemovePersistentLogin_IN structure pointer [Storage Devices], iscsiop/PRemovePersistentLogin_IN, PRemovePersistentLogin_IN, _RemovePersistentLogin_IN, *PRemovePersistentLogin_IN, RemovePersistentLogin_IN structure [Storage Devices], structs-iSCSI_4972aa6c-a6a5-4409-a714-49693f679fa2.xml, storage.removepersistentlogin_in
 ms.prod : windows-hardware
 ms.technology : windows-devices
 ms.topic : struct